jamalshahverdiev/terraform-aws-athena-vpc-flowlogs/README.md

 $ terraform plan && echo yes | terraform apply
 ```

-#### When terraform code files creates [`vpc flow logs`](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html) it is going to use new created `AWS S3` ARN, set `10` minutes of the aggregation interval, do partition of the logs for each `24` hour and choose log record format to Custom as the following
+#### When terraform code files creates [`vpc flow logs`](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html) it is going to use new created `AWS S3` ARN, filter ALL type of traffic, set `10` minutes of the aggregation interval, do partition of the logs for each `24` hour and choose log record format to Custom as the following

 ```bash
 ${version} ${account-id} ${instance-id} ${interface-id} ${pkt-srcaddr} ${srcaddr} ${srcport} ${pkt-dstaddr} ${dstaddr} ${dstport} ${protocol} ${packets} ${bytes} ${start} ${end} ${action} ${log-status} ${az-id}